ACC Peer Review Certificate Program

 Educational Modules

-A collection of video modules on bias, study design, statistics, and structuring a high-quality peer review.
+A collection of video modules from faculty experts on bias, study design, statistics, and structuring a high-quality peer review.
+Review, learn and prepare as many times as you would like during your six months of access.

 • Introduction to Basic to Translational Science